-MISCELLANEOUS ITEMS WHICH MIGHT JEOPARDIZE HEALTH/SAFETY -The possession or control of items that jeopardize the order of the school and/or the safety/well-being of people and/or property.
+MISCELLANEOUS ITEMS WHICH MIGHT JEOPARDIZE HEALTH/SAFETY - The possession or control of items that jeopardize the order of the school and/or the safety/well-being of people and/or property.
 Items include, but are not limited to, laser pointers, radio-controlled toys, skateboards, scooters, rollerblades/wheeled shoes, dice, drug and/or gambling paraphernalia, alcohol/tobacco or tobacco related containers, spray paint or other graffiti-related supplies.

-ONLINE SEARCHES - Students should not search for inappropriate content on their school devices or while on the JRBOWS network.
+ONLINE SEARCHES - Students should not search for inappropriate content on their ULS school issued devices or while using the JRBOWS network.
 This content includes, but is not limited to drugs/drug paraphernalia, sexual terms, and weapons, or other inappropriate content not directly related to a school assignment.

-PLAGIARISM - Includes but is not limited to submitting, in fulfillment of an academic requirement, any work that has been copied in whole or in part from another individual's work without attributing that borrowed portion to the individual; neglecting to identify as a quotation another's idea and particular phrasing that was not assimilated into the student's language and style, or paraphrasing a passage so that the reader is misled as to the source; submitting the same written or oral or artistic material in more than one course without obtaining authorization from the instructors involved.
+PLAGIARISM - Includes but is not limited to submitting, in fulfillment of an academic requirement, any work that has been copied in whole or in part from another individual's work without attributing that borrowed portion to the individual; neglecting to identify as a quotation another's idea and particular phrasing that was not assimilated into the student's language and style, or paraphrasing a passage so that the reader is misled as to the source; submitting the same written or oral or artistic material in more than one course without obtaining authorization from the instructors involved and/or submitting work that has been AI generated.

-PROHIBITED AREAS - Being present in an area that is designated by school authorities as being off-limit areas outlined in the handbook or posted in the school bulletin.
+PROHIBITED AREAS - Being present in an area that is designated by school authorities as being off-limit areas outlined in the handbook or posted in the school bulletin is prohibited.